arrow back

 • Provides visibility into the supply chain beyond Tier 1, enabling the anticipation of supplier risks before they escalate into crises

-• Is precise and detailed, enabling reliable impact assessments and defensible claims
+• It is precise and granular, enabling reliable impact calculations and defensible environmental claims

 The first question isn’t “What data should we collect?” but “How will this data be integrated into the organization and used by teams?”
 Identify gaps, assess what can be reused, and prioritize based on the next strategic step (roadmap, DPP, RFP).
 Don’t start from scratch.